Amir Sends Congratulations To President Of Uzbekistan

 (MENAFN- The Peninsula) QNA

-Doha: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent on Thursday a cable of congratulations to HE President of the Republic of Uzbekistan Shavkat Mirziyoyev on the anniversary of his country's Independence Day.
-Read Also
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to President of the Republic of Uzbekistan HE Shavkat Mirziyoyev on the anniversary of his country's Independence Day.

-QU Student Recruitment Section holds career guidance programme at MES Indian School Social media influencing on the rise among expatriate community Pakistan Senate chairman meets Qatar's envoy

 Legal Disclaimer: